Dylan Moore Preview, Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.75 team ERA ranks 25th among all league pitching staffs.
+- The Angels have a 4.74 team ERA that ranks 24th across all MLB pitching staffs.

-- The lefty last pitched on Wednesday against the Baltimore Orioles, when he went 6 2/3 innings, allowing two earned runs while giving up nine hits.
+- The left-hander last pitched on Thursday against the Baltimore Orioles, when he threw five innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.